Carmel Felony DWI Attorney

 Is DWI a Felony in NY?

 A first-time DWI conviction is a misdemeanor charge.
 However, a DWI is considered a felony if an accident results in another's injury/death (reckless homicide), after multiple DWI convictions, a blood alcohol content (BAC) above .18 (aggravated DWI), or if a minor was in the vehicle (Leandra’s Law).

-Driving While Intoxicated (DWI) can result in either misdemeanor or felony charges, depending on the circumstances of the case.
-At The Law Office of Keith R. Murphy, this Carmel DUI lawyer treats every case as unique and tailored legal assistance is provided to each client.
+Driving While Intoxicated (DWI) can result in either a misdemeanor or felony charges, depending on the circumstances of the case.
+At The Law Office of Keith R. Murphy, this Carmel felony DWI lawyer treats every case as unique, and tailored legal assistance is provided to each client.

 - Jail sentences of longer than one year